Why Is Norethisterone Not Working?

 What Is Norethisterone?

 Norethisterone is taken for medical reasons as well as festivals and holidays.
 Women who need to regulate their periods take them so their menstrual cycle can become more predictable.
 If you suffer heavy bleeding that is making you anaemic and ill you may be prescribed norethisterone.
-Occasional use of a progestogen is not harmful but they shouldn’t be taken in the long term.
-They do not prevent the other symptoms of menstruation such as; bloating, PMT and some period pains.

 Side effects include; wheezing, difficulty breathing, feeling faint, swelling of the face, tongue, hands and feet and itchy rash.
 There is also a danger of increased clotting if you fall into the following categories; overweight, have a history of blood clots, family history, you are immobile, had a serious injury or surgery and a history of miscarriage.